 Given their financial situation, Distressed Companies also face increased risk that they may be involved in bankruptcy or insolvency proceedings.
 There are a number of significant risks when investing in Distressed Companies that are or may be involved in bankruptcy or insolvency proceedings, including adverse and permanent effects on an issuer, such as the loss of its market position and key personnel, otherwise becoming incapable of restoring itself as a viable entity and, if converted to a liquidation, a possible liquidation value of the company that is less than the value that was believed to exist at the time of the investment.
 Many events in a bankruptcy or insolvency are the product of contested matters and adversary proceedings that are beyond the control of the creditors.
 Bankruptcy or insolvency proceedings are often lengthy and difficult to predict and could adversely impact a creditor's return on investment.
 The bankruptcy and insolvency courts have extensive power and, under some circumstances, may alter contractual obligations of a bankrupt company.
 See "-Insolvency Considerations with Respect to Issuers of Indebtedness".
-Stockholders, creditors and other interested parties are all entitled to participate in bankruptcy or insolvency proceedings will be paid out of the debtor's estate prior to any returns to creditors.
+Stockholders, creditors and other interested parties are all entitled to participate in bankruptcy or insolvency proceedings and will attempt to influence the outcome for their own benefit.
+Administrative costs relating to a bankruptcy or insolvency proceedings will be paid out of the debtor's estate prior to any returns to creditors.
 Also, certain claims, such as for taxes, may have priority by law over the claims of certain creditors.